Yasien99/Bounding-box-for-Brain-Cancer-MRI-Scans/Proposal.md

 **9) Planned GSoC work hours**

-This year, the full-time projects are expected a 35 hours a week contribution (large project) and half-time projects are expected a 18 hours a week contribution (medium size project).
-Please indicate your choice of the project length.
-All project ideas have an indication how we see a project to be (full-time, half-time, or a potential/flexibility to be either based on the contributor's proposal).

-Please also indicate the work hours (including the timezone), that you hope to work on your project.

-**10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**

 -  I plan to work full-time on this project, contributing 35 hours a week.
 I am in the GMT+2 time zone and will be available to work during the day and evenings.

+**10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**

 -  I am will graduate this summer so I will need to take a break during my final exams from May 27 to 20 Jun.